Culture-to-Culture Image Translation and User Evaluation: Materials and Methods

 \subsection{Choosing a solution for GAN-based culturization}

+The first step is the choice of an appropriate model for image culturization.
+To this end, we considered all the solutions mentioned in Sections from \ref{sec:Pix2Pix} to \ref{sec:UNIT}: Pix2Pix, CycleGAN, Attention-guided GAN, InstaGAN, UNIT.

-GANs evaluation \cite{Proecons2018} is a challenging task.
+GANs evaluation \citep{Proecons2018} is a challenging task.
 GANs are trained to reach an equilibrium situation where the generator can ``cheat" the discriminator.
 Still, the former, taken alone, is not associated with a cost function to be minimized.
 Under these conditions, it is hard to predict when the generator will produce samples that fit the target probability distribution at their best.
 Then, researchers have defined qualitative and quantitative tools to evaluate GANs.

-Qualitative assessment of the generated images is often performed using crowdsourcing platforms such as Amazon Mechanical Turk \cite{Isola2017, Jun-Yan2017, Zili2017, Mejjati2018}.
-Quantitative evaluation can be performed using such metrics as the Inception score (IS) \cite{Tim2016} and the Fréchet Inception Distance (FID) \cite{FID2017} -- or other metrics \cite{pang2021imagetoimage}.
-IS evaluates generated images based on how Inception v3, a widely-used image recognition model that attains greater than 78.1\% accuracy on the ImageNet \cite{Szegedy20162818}, classifies them.
-IS also evaluates if there is sufficient diversity among the generated samples, addressing the so-called problem of the ``collapse of the model": the generator learns to generate a specific image of the target domain and keeps on generating the same image (even when varying the input) because the latter is very good in deceiving the discriminator.
+Qualitative assessment of the generated images is often performed using crowdsourcing platforms such as Amazon Mechanical Turk \citep{Isola2017, Jun-Yan2017, Zili2017, Mejjati2018}.
+Quantitative evaluation can be performed using such metrics as the Inception score (IS) \citep{Tim2016} and the Fréchet Inception Distance (FID) \citep{FID2017} -- or other metrics \citep{pang2021imagetoimage}.
+IS evaluates generated images based on how Inception v3, a widely-used image recognition model that attains greater than 78.1\% accuracy on the ImageNet \citep{Szegedy20162818}, classifies them.
+In doing this, IS measures if there is sufficient diversity among the generated samples, addressing the so-called problem of the ``collapse of the model": the generator learns to generate a specific image of the target domain and keeps on generating the same image (even when varying the input) because the latter is very good in deceiving the discriminator.
 FID also uses a pre-trained Inception v3 model to measure the quality of the generated images.
 Still, it does so differently, i.e., by evaluating the accuracy of the Inception v3 model in classifying GAN-generated images compared with real ones.
-Consequently, FID captures the similarity of generated images to real ones better than IS.
+Consequently, FID better captures the similarity of generated images to real ones than IS.

+In principle, we might compare the solutions for image culturization discussed in the previous section using FID: this is done, for example, in \citep{Zhao2020}, which unfortunately shows how FID values can significantly vary depending on specific image-to-image translation tasks.
+Therefore, following the tradition of qualitative evaluation \citep{Isola2017, Jun-Yan2017, Zili2017, Mejjati2018}, we found it more appropriate to subjectively compare the results of different GANs (FID will play a role in the next section in tuning hyperparameters of the selected GAN solution).